From Blender to Browser in Under 3MB

 gltf-transform CLI

-gltf-transform is the essential tool for web 3D optimisation.
-It operates on glTF files with a composable set of commands.
+gltf-transform is the tool that does the real work of web 3D optimisation.
+It operates on glTF files with a composable set of commands, so you can run the full pipeline in one go or step through it for control.

 # Install